usnistgov/O-RAN-Testbed-Automation/RAN_Intelligent_Controllers/Near-Real-Time-RIC/README.md

 - **Hello World Rust xApp (hw-rust)**:
   - Install with `./additional_scripts/install_xapp_hw-rust.sh`.
   - More information can be found in the code [[18]][hw-rust-code].

+> [!NOTE]
+> The metrics collected using these xApps are simulated by default.
+Similarly, radio metrics provided by srsRAN_Project's gNodeB when connected as an E2 node to the RIC may also be simulated [[19]][srsran-lim].
+Therefore, for radio metrics collected via a KPI monitoring xApp, it is recommended to use OpenAirInterface's Near-RT RIC with Mosiac5G's monitoring xApps (see the [OpenAirInterface Testbed](../../OpenAirInterface_Testbed)).

 ## Uninstalling an xApp